Paisley and pin-ups in a Bulgarian military ruin.

 These things are all terrific, obviously – but another really exciting thing about the festive season, is that security guards also take holidays from time to time.
 With this in mind, I trekked out through the knee-deep snow towards an old, abandoned railway station on the edge of town.

-Earlier this year I shared a report from my visit to a Soviet glass factory in the Balkan Mountains.
-This facility had produced vast shipments of glass products for the Soviet Union, with a train track that led right up to the furnace doors; allowing the efficient delivery of sand from Bulgaria's Black Sea beaches.
+Earlier this year I shared a report from my visit to an abandoned factory in the Balkan Mountains.
+This facility had produced vast shipments of glass items for the Soviet Union, with a train track that led right up to the furnace doors; allowing the efficient delivery of sand from Bulgaria’s Black Sea beaches.

 In 1989 the tracks closed, a precursor to the full-scale collapse of Bulgarian Communism in 1990.
 The glass factory struggled on for a few years, importing its sand by road, before finally grinding to a halt.

 Meanwhile, the train depot built to serve both town and factory was given up for dead.
 The rails fell into disrepair, and entire sections were removed for scrap metal.

 It took me around an hour to get to the train station (a much faster walk without the snow), passing on the way a series of industrial units: including a milk factory, a car scrapyard and the entrance to the derelict factory I had visited previously.